Vibes is live

 Use Smartlists for rule-based groupings

-Right-click your collection and choose Create Smartlist to auto-populate a list by genre, BPM range, key, or other metadata rules.
+Right-click your collection and choose Create Smartlist, or use the button next to the Collection header, to auto-populate a list by genre, BPM range, key, or other metadata rules.
 Smartlists update dynamically as your collection changes and are a faster alternative to manually curating every playlist.

 04

-Sort each playlist by BPM or key so it is already mix-friendly when you open it on a standalone deck.
+Sort each playlist by BPM or key so it is already mix-friendly when you open it on a standalone deck, and drag tracks into the exact running order where it matters.
+When the structure is right, Sync Manager pushes the playlists you choose to a USB drive or SD card for the player.

 The catch